zwets/kcri-qaap/README.md

 The QAAP was developed to run on a moderately high-end Linux workstation.
 It is most easily installed in a Docker container, but could also be set up in a Conda environment.

-The installation has two major steps: building the Docker image, and downloading the databases.

 ### Installation - Docker Image